Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 Because the ExposUM Institute’s internal evaluation capacity is limited, a rigorous selection process will be conducted at this stage: a maximum of 14 letters of intent will be selected per project category.

-If the project includes a clinical research component, a signed agreement from the DRCI of the relevant university hospital must be submitted along with the final project proposal, confirming that the project will be carried out within the budgetary, medical-scientific, and ethical parameters defined in the final proposal.
+If the project includes a clinical research component, a signed agreement from the DRCI of the relevant university hospital must be submitted at the time of the final project submission, authorizing the project’s implementation within the budgetary, medical-scientific, and ethical parameters defined in the final project proposal.
 Given the time required to obtain this agreement, we ask the relevant principal investigators to please plan ahead for this step.
-Otherwise, the final project proposal may not be accepted by the ExposUM Institute.
+Otherwise, the final project proposal cannot be accepted by the ExposUM Institute.

-Letters of intent should be drafted starting from downloadable template in French or English.
-Any deviation from the guidelines contained therein will render the project ineligible, with no possibility of correction.
+Letters of intent should be drafted based on the downloadable template in French or English.
+Any deviation from the instructions provided will render the project ineligible, with no possibility of correction.
 Submissions must be made exclusively by sending the letter in PDF format (to be titled ResearchOrganizationName_PrincipalInvestigatorName.pdf) to the address , by November 30, 2025 (2:00 p.m.
-UTC+1), specifying [AAPR] in the email subject line and copying the management of the sponsoring research institution).
+UTC+1), specifying [AAPR] in the email subject line and copying the management of the host research institution).

 The applicants whose letters of intent have been selected will be notified in early January regarding the next steps in the process.

-As a rough estimate, drafting the full proposal in English for review by international experts will take about a month and a half, and the format will be similar to that ofthe AAPR 2025 in terms of the matrix.
+As a general guideline, drafting the full proposal in English for review by international experts will take about a month and a half, and the format will be similar to that ofthe AAPR 2025 in terms of the matrix.

 Calendar